richardrodgers/mds/README.md

 ### DCValue -> MDValue ###

 DCValue has been replaced with MDValue, which (along with a more descriptive name) is an immutable object class for holding metadata values.
-The APIs using DCValue have also been replaced with more modern java idioms, and all the deprecated methods (like _AddDC()_) removed.
+The APIs using DCValue have also been replaced with more modern java idioms, and all the deprecated methods (like _addDC()_) removed.

+### PluginManager Unplugged ###

+PluginManager has been removed in favor of both simpler (on the low end) and more powerful (on the high end, e.g. DI) alternatives.
+See discussion in mds wiki.

 ### Generic Metadata -> Bitstreams ###